thuml/iTransformer/README.md

 ## Generalization on Unseen Variates

 **Technically, iTransformer can forecast with arbitrary numbers of variables** during inference.
-We also dive into the capability, which further exhibits that iTransformer **achieves smaller generalization errors** compared with [Channel Independence](https://arxiv.org/pdf/2211.14730.pdf) when only partial variates are used for training.
+We partition the variates of each dataset into five folders, train models with 20% variates, and use the partially trained model to forecast all varieties. iTransformers can be trained efficiently and forecast unseen variates with good generalizability.

 <p align="center">
 <img src="./figures/generability.png" alt="" align=center />